raspberrypilearning/non-player-characters/en/quiz1/question_1.md

   --- /feedback ---

-- ( ) A 'Box Collider' component
+- ( ) A Box Collider component

   --- feedback ---

-  No, Box Colliders are used to control the Physics of a GameObject to prevent collision or as a trigger for a collision event.
+  No, Box Colliders are used to control the physics of a GameObject to prevent collision or as a trigger for a collision event.

   --- /feedback ---

-- (x) A 'Character Controller' component
+- (x) A Character Controller component

   --- feedback ---

-  That's right, adding the Character Controller component would allow the Player to use the `SimpleMove` method.
+  That's right, adding the Character Controller component allows the Player to use the `SimpleMove` method.

   --- /feedback ---

-- ( ) An 'Animator' component
+- ( ) An Animator component

   --- feedback ---